Windowing

 June 2, 2021

-A window sequence is a finite impulse response (FIR) filter in structure but essentially the opposite in a typical application.
-A window sequence is used for multiplication with a data sequence (windowing the data), whereas an FIR sequence is used for convolution with a data sequence (filtering the data).
+A window sequence is similar in structure to a finite impulse response (FIR) filter but differs in application.
+A window sequence is applied by multiplying it with a data sequence (windowing the data), whereas an FIR filter is applied by convolving it with a data sequence (filtering the data).

 Window sequence